 So, what exactly is an effective date?
 It decides when your VA disability benefits officially begin.
 It directly controls how far back the VA calculates your pay.
 Back pay fills the gap between this date and your claim approval.

 To illustrate: You separate in January 2025 but wait until July to file a VA disability claim.
 You file six months late.
 Result?
 You likely lose those six months of disability compensation.
 Your pay benefits start from July, not January.
-That’s half a year of support gone.

 The burden falls squarely on the veteran.
 Supporting documentation must be exceptionally strong.
 But don’t count on this path!
 Filing correctly within the one year period is always the safest, most effective strategy to protect your benefits.